 This is where collaboration comes in.
 As many states and organizations share the same third parties, working together, in collaboration with your third parties, will help reduce the collective risk spread across our shared ecosystems.
 In this case, the vulnerabilities highlighted in red and orange could be prioritized with the third parties to mitigate the greatest vulnerabilities and reduce risk.
 Regardless of whether a private corporation or state government requested those mitigation efforts, the corrective actions taken by the third party will positively impact their security posture and ultimately result in safer engagements with all of their customers.

-Let us show you how Framework Mapper can save you time and resources
+To learn more about how Framework Mapper can save you time and resources, request a demo today.